Alex-xd/preview-upload/README.md

 </script>
 ```

-we can put our preview box any where just give it a class or id.
+You can put preview box any where just give it a class or id.

 ![show](http://o6x2vif88.bkt.clouddn.com/preview-uploader.png)